OctopusDeploy/docs/docs/octopus-cloud/index.md

 In the near future, the Octopus Cloud will become available in additional regions and you'll have the ability to move between regions.

-## Reset the User Password
+## Reset the Octopus account password

-If you forget your username or password for the instance, you can do this via Octopus.com
+If you forget your username or password for your Octopus account or Octopus instance, - you can do this via Octopus.com

-1. Head to Octopus.com
+1. Head to Octopus.com/signin
 1. Click 'Forgot your password?'
-1. Reset and log into your instance using your Octopus.com ID or launch via the accounts dashboard.
+1. Reset and log into your Octopus account, and launch your Octopus instance via the accounts dashboard.

 ## Invite users to your Octopus Cloud instance